Italy's recession pain stretches to a year

-ROME (Reuters) - Italy shrank further into recession in the second quarter for a 2.5 percent yearly decline, data showed on Tuesday, threatening attempts by Mario Monti’s technocrat government to control a debt crisis that is undermining the whole euro zone.
+ROME (Reuters) - Italy shrank further into recession in the second quarter for a 2.5 percent yearly decline, data showed on Tuesday, threatening attempts by Mario Monti’s technocrat government to control a debt crisis that threatens the whole euro zone.

 A 0.7 percent fall in gross domestic product, only slightly better than the first quarter’s 0.8 percent decline, means the Group of Seven economy has now been contracting for at least a year, according to figures from government agency ISTAT.